BREXIT & CORONAVIRUS (COVID-19)

-Although the UK is part of the European Union (EU), you still need to carry a full British passport every time you travel to Europe.
-This includes day trips and travel by Eurostar.
-For adults this means carrying a ten-year adult passport
+Although the UK has left the European Union (EU), you still need to carry a full British passport every time you travel to Europe.
+For adults this means carrying a ten-year adult passport.
+Your passport will need to be:-

 The rules concerning visa requirements to visit European countries are varied and depend on the passport you are carrying.